ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 *my_int = a * 7; // line 2
 ```

-The tagging of 'my\_int' implies that any changes to `my\_int`, and any
+The tagging of `my_int` implies that any changes to `my\_int`, and any
 operations that rely on a read from it all happen in an instant.
 While
 the first code block keeps this promise by putting the code in a
 transactional block, the second code block makes non transactional
 changes.
 Between line 1 and 2, a transaction from the first code block
 could have occurred.
 Then, when line 2 occurs, it is writing a stale
 value read from line 1.
-Static separation would preven this from
+Static separation would prevent this from
 happening by detection at compile time.

 During my time at Lehigh, I also took part in the Pittsburgh
 Supercomputing Center's XSEDE HPC summer boot-camp.
 During the week long
-ordeal, I learned OpenMP, OpenACC, and MPI and got some experience
+seminar, I learned OpenMP, OpenACC, and MPI and got some experience
 working on a supercomputer.

 While the work of the PhD student eventually [got published][PanteaLink], I was